 Stunning scenery and locals selling snacks and water to trekkers

-After a few hours of hiking we passed an Incan ruin.
-There are a number of Incan ruins along the trail which historians believe were built as resting places for the Incan people as they journeyed to Machu Picchu.
+After a few hours of hiking, we passed an Incan ruin.
+There are several Incan ruins along the trail which historians believe were built as resting places for the Incan people as they journeyed to Machu Picchu.
 Our guide, Will, explained that this ruin in particular was probably used as a military checkpoint to monitor travelers on the trail.

-In early evening we arrived at camp, the porters had already assembled our tents.
+In the early evening, we arrived at camp, the porters had already assembled our tents.
 Each day 200 trekkers and 300 porters and guides begin hiking the Inca Trail.
 We were a group of nine trekkers, two guides, fourteen porters and one chef.

 I was amazed at the strength and endurance of the porters.
-They rise very early in the morning, carry a heavy load all day, and then work into the night setting up tents, serving food and washing dishes.
+They rise very early in the morning, carry a heavy load all day, and then work into the night setting up tents, serving food, and washing dishes.
 Though the weight that porters can carry is regulated by the government, I’d read that many porters are still forced to carry unreasonably sized loads, aren’t fed properly, and are paid very poorly.
 Brian and I chose Peru Treks because of their reputation for treating their porters well.
-There are cheaper companies out there but when you pay pennies for a tour it is likely that the porters will get the short end of the stick.
+There are cheaper companies out there but when you pay pennies for a tour the porters will likely get the short end of the stick.

 Dinner was served at 7 p.m. and the food was wonderful.
-Afterwards we emerged from the dining tent to a sky filled with thousands of stars.
+Afterward, we emerged from the dining tent to a sky filled with thousands of stars.
 It was the first good glimpse I’d had of the stars in the southern hemisphere.
-Our guide pointed to the southern cross constellation and explained that, to the Incans, it represented the gateway between the physical world and the world beyond.
+Our guide pointed to the Southern Cross constellation and explained that, to the Incans, it represented the gateway between the physical world and the world beyond.
 To the Incan people, those stars were the center of the universe.